vakila/automerge.github.io/blog/2023-11-06-automerge-repo.md

 }
 ```

 Note that when `Repo` receives changes over the network or registers local changes, the original Automerge document remains immutable, and any modified parts of the document get new objects.
-This means that React will only re-render the parts of the UI that depend on a part of the document that has changed.
+This means that you can continue to use reference equality checks you're used to for in-memory data, in places like `React.memo` or `useMemo`.

 ### Svelte Integration